AntoineGauquier/efficient_crawler_for_scalable_web_data_acquisition/README.md

 ## Additional content

-[Supplementary material for the original paper](supplementary.pdf), with detailed experimental results, additional related work, and proof of intractability of the graph crawling problem.
+[Supplementary material for the original paper](supplementary.pdf), with detailed experimental results, additional related work, algorithms, and proof of intractability of the graph crawling problem.

 ## Dataset